vudyaabhinav/trayt_express_challenge/README.md

 5. Use `favDirector` to get a list of recommended movies made by this director (`byDirector`)
 6. Use `favGenre` to get a list of recommended movies in the genre (`byGenre`)
 7. Filter out movies in `byDirector` and `byGenre` that's already in the user's `ratedMovies`.
 (Because that means the user already watched it)
 8. Use `getSavedRecommendations(userId)` to see if the user already have saved recommendation available.
-Use `saveRecommendations(userId, recommendation)` to save the user's recommendation.
+If it is the case, return saved recommendation.
+It not, get recommendation using the steps above and use `saveRecommendations(userId, recommendation)` to save the user's recommendation.

 ### Helper functions